Andrew Marchand

-Andrew Marchand is an American senior sports media writer for The Athletic.
+Andrew Bradley Marchand (born June 13, 1974) is an American senior sports media writer for The Athletic.

+Early life

 Marchand earned his bachelor's degree in journalism from Ithaca College.

+Career

 He spent nine years as a reporter for the New York Post, then in 2007, he became a regular contributor to ESPN programs such as SportsCenter, Baseball Tonight, ESPNews, and ESPN New York radio broadcasts.
 After 11 years at ESPN, Marchand rejoined the New York Post in 2018.

 In October 2021, Marchand began hosting a weekly sports media podcast with Sports Business Journal reporter John Ourand.
 In January 2024, Marchand announced he was joining The Athletic as a sports media reporter.
 Marchand and Ourand both left their sports media podcast, as Ourand began working at Puck.